 Q: What certifications should a compatible accessory manufacturer have?

 Minimum: ISO 13485, CE marking, and FDA 510(k).
 Stronger signals: MDSAP, product liability insurance ($5M preferred), 100% outgoing inspection, on-site factory audit records, and traceable manufacturing under documented quality systems.
+Use the 10-point checklist above to evaluate any supplier.

 Q: When should I definitely use OEM accessories instead of compatible alternatives?